THREEhundo/dom-manipulation/Tic-Tac-Toe/README.md

 Problem -> Create modal to allow player to enter their name.
 Solution -> Use modal

+Problem -> Create Simple AI
+Solution -> filtered all empty divs and set the first empty div to AI's move.

 Problem -> Implement restart button